Russian River Valley AVA

-The Russian River Valley AVA is an American Viticultural Area (AVA) in Sonoma County, California.
-Centered on the Russian River, the Russian River Valley AVA accounts for about one-sixth of the total planted vineyard acreage in Sonoma County.
-The appellation was granted AVA status in 1983 and enlarged in 2005.
+Russian River Valley is an American Viticultural Area (AVA) in Sonoma County, California located in the Russian River Valley landform.
+The wine appellation was established on October 21, 1983 as the nation's 53rd, the state's 34th and the county's sixth AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Appellation Committee, on behalf of twenty local vintners and growers, proposing an approximately 150 sqmi viticultural area in Sonoma County to be kmown as "Russian River Valley."

 The area generally lies between Sebastopol and Santa Rosa in the south, and Forestville and Healdsburg in the north.
 The Russian River Valley has a characteristically cool climate, heavily affected by fog generated by the valley's proximity to the Pacific Ocean.
-The area is known for its success with cool climate varietals, notably Pinot noir and Chardonnay.
+The area is known for its success with cool climate varietals, notably Pinot Noir and Chardonnay.